kenhendricks00/fmhy-siteguard/README.md

 # 🌟 Key Features
 - **Real-time Site Status**: Instant feedback on whether a site is starred, safe, unsafe, or potentially unsafe, with visual toolbar icons.
-- **Updated Filterlists**: Utilizes the frequently updated FMHY filterlists to ensure protection from the latest unsafe domains.
+- **Updated Filterlists**: Utilizes the frequently updated FMHY filterlist to ensure protection from the latest unsafe domains.
 - **Pop-up Alerts**: Get easy-to-read pop-ups that inform you about the site status and allow further action.

 # 📋 Usage Instructions